Isomorphic Labs

 Venture Round in 2020

 Nym Health Inc., established in 2017 and headquartered in Boston, Massachusetts, specializes in medical coding technology for healthcare facilities.
-Its core product, Nym, automates revenue cycle management by interpreting clinical language in patient charts and accurately assigning medical charge codes, reducing operational expenses, improving payment cycles, and enhancing audit readiness.
-Nym's solution identifies relevant clinical aspects, assigns codes, and provides an audit trail explaining its coding decisions.
-The company also has a research and development center in Tel Aviv-Yafo, Israel.
+Its core product, Nym, is an autonomous coding solution that streamlines revenue cycle management.
+Nym reduces denials and operational expenses by directly billing and accurately assigning medical charge codes from patient charts, improving payment cycles and audit-readiness.
+It identifies relevant clinical aspects, assigns codes, and provides an audit trail explaining its coding decisions.
+With a research and development center in Tel Aviv-Yafo, Israel, Nym enables healthcare providers to enhance coding quality, lower costs, and focus more on patient care.

-Arkangel AI is a healthcare-focused technology company that provides a no-code artificial intelligence platform designed to help organizations develop, deploy, and manage machine learning algorithms at scale.
-Its platform enables the efficient detection of preventable diseases, producing results that are faster, scalable, accurate, and cost-effective.
-By facilitating the identification of health issues and their stages, Arkangel AI aims to promote equitable health conditions globally, empowering users to lead healthier lives free from preventable diseases.
+Arkangel AI is a technology company that provides a no-code platform designed for healthcare organizations to harness the capabilities of artificial intelligence.
+Its platform enables the building, deployment, and management of machine learning algorithms at scale, focusing on the detection of preventable diseases.
+By generating detection results that are faster, more accurate, and cost-effective, Arkangel AI helps users identify the stage of health issues efficiently.
+The company's mission is to promote equitable health conditions globally, empowering individuals to live free from preventable diseases.
+Through its innovative solutions, Arkangel AI aims to enhance healthcare outcomes and accessibility for all.

 PatientPing